anubhavkumaar/personal-website/README.md

 The application should now be running on http://localhost:3000.

 ## Deployment
 The deployment process is automated using GitHub Actions.
-Any push to the main branch triggers the CI/CD pipeline, which builds the Docker image, runs tests, and deploys the updated application to Oracle Cloud.
+Any push to the main branch triggers the CI/CD pipeline, which builds the Docker image, runs tests, and deploys the updated application to GitHub Pages.

->>>>>>> ea3c7f5 (Create README.md)